ishalazo/cs4013Project/README.md

 UPDATE
 PropertyHitory has been replaced by a Utility class for dealing with CSV NB - This will affect CRC and UML

+NOTE
+CSV file should contain no headings
+It just stores data